 I immediately noticed the discrepancies between my actual symptoms and my expected symptoms, based on my own diagnostic findings.
 I brought these issues up to my care providers on multiple occasions.
 Every time, I was hushed, as if to say: “Hey, who is the doctor here?”

 At the time, I was not going to push the point.
 They were the doctors right?
 Looking back, I wish I had.
-I was indeed misdiagnosed and now I would love to go back to some of those doctors and tell them: "Yeah, some doctor.
+I was indeed misdiagnosed and now I would love to go back to some of those doctors and tell them: “Yeah, some doctor you are.
 You got the whole thing wrong.
 Start to finish.
 Incorrect diagnosis through literally dozens of unsuccessful treatments.
-Nice job."
+Nice job.”

 The only way you will know if the diagnosis makes any sense is if you understand it thoroughly and know the clinical expectations for symptoms.
 The way to understand your diagnosis is to research it and learn.
 Learning is free and only takes some time.
 Consider the time spent to be a wise investment in your health.

 During my 18 years of pain, I endured the terrible twosome of back pain and sciatica in many forms.
 Originally, my very first symptoms consisted of both acute lower back pain and acute sciatica, although the back pain was much worse.
 As my condition progressed, these two pain conditions would attack me randomly with sudden flare-ups which could strike without warning or provocation.

 Sometimes, the back pain would come alone and want to spend a few days making my life a nightmare.
 Other times, the sciatica would creep up and kick me when I was down.
 Occasionally, sciatica back pain would double team me and really make me regret being born.
 I understand this misery and empathize with your suffering.